louiiuol/jar-it/docs/README.md

 ## ✉️ Contact

-> Feel free to contact me, by pulling requests on comment on [Github](https://github.com/louiiuol/e.Tin/), if you needs more informations related to this project !
+> Feel free to contact me, by pulling requests on comment on [Github](https://github.com/louiiuol/e.Tin/), if you need more information related to this project!

 🏡 *[Go back home](https://louiiuol.github.io/e.Tin/)*